equinor/TimeSeriesAnalysis/articles/sysid_disturbance.md

  requires knowledge of how much effect (or "gain") the change in manipulated variable u will have caused on the output ``y``.

-``Thus the two tasks of estimating the disturbance and estimating the process model are linked``, and thus they likely need to be solved ``jointly``.
+*Thus the two tasks of estimating the disturbance and estimating the process model are linked*, and thus they likely need to be solved *jointly*.

 ## Approach

-The chosen approach to solve the linked problem of solving for process model and disturbancee signal is ``sequential``(as opposed to simulatenously), meaning that the algorithm estiamtes first a disturbance signal, then what process model best describes the data for the given disturbance signal, then the estimate of the disturbance is updated using the model, back-and-forth until both estimtes converge.
+The chosen approach to solve the linked problem of solving for process model and disturbancee signal is *sequential*(as opposed to simulatenous), meaning that the algorithm first estimates a disturbance signal, then what process model best describes the data for the given disturbance signal, then the estimate of the disturbance is updated using the model, back-and-forth until both estimates hopefully converge.

 Let the control deviation ``e`` be defined as
 ```
-e = (ymeas-yset)
+e = (y_meas-y_set)
 ```

 Further, the disturbance is divded into a high-frequency part ``d_HF``